-Thereafter the strategy team needs to develop very detailed, task orientated action plans to address each theme.
+Thereafter the strategy team needs to develop very detail, task-orientated action plans to address each theme.
 Those action plans need to define what has to be done by who, by when and who the responsible person for each action plan will be.
 The overall aim of the action plans is to improve one’s own alternatives to a negotiated agreement and weaken the other party’s.
-This greatly enhances the prospect of agreement in the negotiations.
+This greatly enhances the prospect of an agreement in the negotiations.

 The final stage of the strategy formulation process is the review and monitoring stage during which each action plan is tracked to ensure that what needs to be done is done.

 This strategy formulation process usually takes a number of days to develop over a period of weeks.
 Done properly, it enables a party to manage the human resource climate and the internal and external communication in a way which strengthens its hand at the bargaining table and weakens that of the other party.
 It also equips the negotiating team with very detailed financial and human resource information which can be used in the negotiation and for internal and external communication purposes.

 The security and continuous production action plans should put an employer in a position to protect its property and employees and to maintain production during a strike.
 A detailed legal strategy will assist an employer to compel compliance with the Labour Relations Act, the recognition agreement and the civil and criminal law.
 This will include plans to enforce any duty to negotiate in good faith and to the ballot in terms of a recognition agreement.
 It will also seek to ensure compliance with agreed negotiation and disputes procedures, strike and picketing rules and the civil and criminal law.